 And, of course, the G-Man himself has gained quite a bit of popularity, especially through Garry's Mod.

-The philosophical Vortigaunt and Nihilanth, simply because people love speculating about what they're telling you.
+The All-Knowing Vortigaunt and the Nihilanth, simply because people love speculating about what they're telling you.

 Genius Bonus: The series is full of references to scientific concepts (starting with the game titles), particularly quantum mechanics and cosmology.
 This game is where most people first heard about The Challenger Deep, Dark Energy, Singularities or The Calabi-Yau Model.